Scott C. Esplin

-In her duties for the RSC, Joany works closely with the publications director, executive editor, production supervisor, and great student employees on all RSC publications.
+In her duties for the RSC, Joany works closely with the publications director, editors, production supervisor, and great student employees on all RSC publications.
 She also assists with travel, budgeting, media relations, special projects, and other office management responsibilities.
 Joany could also be called communications director since all communication addressed to the RSC goes through Joany to be recorded and processed.
 Anything sent any other way or through any other person runs the risk of being undocumented and lost.
-Submissions, return for edits, and reviews come to Joany and then are sent to the publications director for processing.
+Submissions and reviews come to Joany and then are sent to the publications director for processing.

 Don L. Brugger began his editing career as a proofreader at the Los Angeles Times and refined his skills by teaching high school English and completing a master’s degree at BYU.
 Along the way he joined the LDS Church, served a full-time mission in Argentina, and consecrated his wordsmithing craft to advancing the venerable aims of LDS publishing: “to copy, and to correct, and select, that all things may be right before [the Lord]” (D&C 57:13).
 His zeal to assist inspired minds in producing top-notch publications aligned with the LDS faith led him to editing stints at the Church’s Curriculum Department, Deseret Book, the Ensign, and FARMS/Neal A. Maxwell Institute for Religious Scholarship.
 A former bishop, Don taught editing classes at BYU for nine years.
 He and his wife, Tonya, have five children and three grandchildren.
 After a day’s work, Don enjoys watching the stars come out while he plays bluegrass guitar or, more recently, blues harmonica.